 \section{Experimental Setup}

-We trained \texttt{Qwen2.5-Math-7B} \citep{DBLP:journals/corr/abs-2409-12122} with RLVR using the veRL framework \citep{DBLP:conf/eurosys/ShengZYWZZPL025} on the \texttt{DAPO-Math-17K} dataset \citep{DBLP:journals/corr/abs-2503-14476}.
+We trained Qwen2.5-Math-7B \citep{DBLP:journals/corr/abs-2409-12122} with GRPO using the veRL framework \citep{DBLP:conf/eurosys/ShengZYWZZPL025} on the DAPO-Math-17K dataset \citep{DBLP:journals/corr/abs-2503-14476}.
 Training employed a rollout batch size of 256, generating 16 responses per prompt.
 The AdamW optimizer was applied with a cosine learning rate schedule and a peak rate of $1 \times 10^{-6}$.
 During rollouts, decoding parameters were fixed as: top-$p=1.0$, temperature $=1.0$, and a maximum generation length of 4096 tokens.

 We evaluated both in-domain and out-of-domain performance.
 The in-domain benchmarks included AIME 2024/2025 \citep{aime2024,aime2025}, MATH500 \citep{DBLP:conf/nips/HendrycksBKABTS21}, AMC 2023 \citep{amc2023}, and Minerva Math \citep{DBLP:conf/nips/LewkowyczADDMRS22}, while out-of-domain evaluation covered LiveCodeBench \citep{DBLP:conf/iclr/JainHGLYZWSSS25} for coding and IF-Eval \citep{DBLP:journals/corr/abs-2311-07911} for instruction following.
-For each question, we sampled 64 responses and reported \texttt{Avg@64} and \texttt{Pass@64}.
-Evaluation was performed under two decoding settings: (1) temperature 1.0, top-$p$ 1.0, and (2) temperature 0.6, top-$p$ 0.95, both with a maximum length of 4096 tokens.
+For each question, we sampled 64 responses and reported both Avg@64 and Pass@64.
+All evaluations used a decoding temperature of 1.0 and top-$p$ of 1.0.
 To mitigate potential data contamination in the Qwen2.5 series of LLMs \citep{DBLP:journals/corr/abs-2507-10532}, AIME 2025 served as the validation set, and the best checkpoint was evaluated on all other benchmarks.